tjch-o/the-odin-project/odin-rock-paper-scissors/README.md

 What I have learnt from this project:
 - manipulating the DOM and the use of events (mainly clicking of the mouse)
 - my first time incorporating Javascript into my website to make it interactive
+- incorporating user input by the use of buttons
 - using Developer Tools to debug